Hockey Equipment

 Worried about costs?

-Canadian Tire and other sport retailers offer kits that include all youth protective pads for roughly $130, then you just need a stick, helmet and skates.
+Canadian Tire and other sports retailers offer kits that include all youth protective pads starting at $110; then you just need a stick, helmet, and skates.

-You can also talk to parents with kids moving up to the next level as often they have equipment to pass on.
+You can also talk to parents whose kids are moving up to the next level, as they often have equipment to pass on.